edsonma/customer-success/README.md

 ## Programming Language

 I've chosen use of **Ruby** for this Challenge.
-This decision was choosen by past experiences:
+This decision was choosen by personal past experiences:

 **Ruby**: I worked on Ruby (particulary **RoR**) for the past 3 years and have been the more confortable language for me.